jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Extinction Event

-I enter the Commons with soldiers behind me.
+I enter the House of Commons with soldiers behind me.

 This should not be necessary.

 Father never marched armed men into Parliament.
-Prior monarchs kept order without soldiers at their back.
-But the Five Members—Pym, Hampden, Haselrig, Holles, Strode—these Puritans have gone too far.
-Refused lawful authority.
+My ancestors kept order without soldiers.
+But the Five Members—Pym, Hampden, Haselrig, Holles, Strode—these Puritans refused to send my money to their king.
 Stirred rebellion.
 They turned the realm against its own king.
-Now they will not grant my money to their king.
-Now Parliament is silent.

 I only want the traitorous five.

-I look around the chamber.
+I look around the Parliament.
 It is too quiet.
 No one is acknowledging their king.

-I approach the Speaker.
+I approach the Speaker of the House.
 "Mr. Speaker, do you see any of these persons in the House?"

 He kneels.
 Won't look at me.
 "May it please Your Majesty, I have neither eyes to see nor tongue to speak in this place but as the House is pleased to direct me."